dmitry-ivanov/laravel-helper-functions/README.md

 // true
 ```

-It can return decoded JSON if you pass the second `return` argument as `true`:
+It can return decoded JSON if you pass the second argument as `true`:

 ```php
 $decoded = is_json('{"foo":1,"bar":2,"baz":3}', true);